Science Communications & Marketing Mgr

 - Video on Cyber Physical Systems Lab at Science Central

 A journalist and researcher by training, I enjoy writing for the web and print as well as visual media production, including video and infographics.
-I also work with external stakeholders to organise events for a variety of publics as well as non-experts in policy and industry.
+I also work with external stakeholders to organise events for a variety of publics as well as experts and non-experts in policy and industry.
 I have worked in academia for seven years.

 My academic and professional careers have revolved around science communication, philosophy, the physical sciences, media studies, science and technology studies and journalism.
 I have worked as a writer and researcher in environmental and science journalism, and as an investigative reporter, in the US, Canada and the UK.
-I have also worked as a researcher in renewable energy for NGOs, and for an educational non-profit on solar energy.
+I was also a researcher in renewable energy for NGOs, and for an educational non-profit on solar energy.
 I am interested in the novels of Philip K. Dick and their relation to technological society.

 - Densmore Alexander, Cherry Brett.
 After the shaking: the secondary hazards of earthquakes.
 Geography Review 2014, 27, 10-13.